Ellington, Northumberland: Education

-To serve the ever-growing population a new school was built in 1976; it soon proved to be too small and remodelling and extension work took place in 1986.
+To serve the ever-growing population, a new school was built in 1976; it soon proved to be too small and remodelling and extension work took place in 1986.
 At that time the nursery accommodation was added, which facilitated the later provision of the Early Years Unit.

-The school crest was designed by a pupil and features a drawing of the colliery, the beach, Alcan smelter and the school.
+The school crest was designed by a pupil and features a drawing of the colliery, the beach, the Alcan smelter (since demolished) and the school.